The Charles Cooper Henderson Patrons' Fund

 Built in 1933 on the Isle of Wight from mahogany and oak, Charles Cooper Henderson was the lifeboat at Dungeness in Kent.
 She was Britain’s longest serving lifeboat with 43 years of service, taking part in 171 rescues and saving 63 lives during this time.
 Also of historical importance she as one of 19 Lifeboats to serve in the evacuation of Dunkirk and today is one of only a handful still surviving.

-It is documented that during the evacuation Charles Cooper Henderson was skippered by Robert (Bob) Hector and 2 others, a stoker from the Royal Yacht Victoria and Albert and an 18 year old who had previously never been to sea!
+It is documented that during the evacuation Charles Cooper Henderson was skippered by Robert (Bob) Hector and three others, a stoker petty officer from the Royal Yacht Victoria and Albert, an ordinary seaman and an 18 year old who had previously never been to sea!
 It is documented that having saved 2,000 plus servicemen, running short of fuel with the skipper injured in the jaw by shrapnel, they returned to England after 3 days and 2 nights in Dunkirk.
 On arriving back in the middle of the night and unsure of where they were, they had in fact tied up to the end of Margate Pier and were woken and told to move on!

-In July 1956 she set out 3 times in a Force 12 storm (the only lifeboat recorded to do this) to rescue 9 men, for which the Coxswain George Tart for which he was awarded a bronze medal for gallantry.
+In July 1956 Charles Cooper Henderson set out 3 times in a Force 12 storm (the only lifeboat recorded to do this) to rescue 9 men, for which the Coxswain George Tart for which he was awarded a bronze medal for gallantry.

 Why we need your support